 (2) College Fee is charged to all credit courses based on their category, see below:

 |Regular credit courses||$159/credit|

 |**Other Health credit courses||$239/credit|

 The iHealth programs at NECC are designed for students to be successful in a Health Profession career by providing a more convenient, efficient and supportive environment.
 All iHealth courses, both health related and general education, use a mix of in-person and online instruction—minimizing the number of trips to campus.
 The students are introduced to this method of teaching through additional instruction, and are provided even more support through a dedicated coach/mentor who is committed to the success of every student.

 **NOTES for Other Health Courses above:

-- These are courses with the following prefixes: CTA, DAS, EMT, HES, MAS, MRT, NUR, PNS, PSG, RSC, RTA, that are not iHealth courses.
+These are courses with the following prefixes: CTA, DAS, EMT, HES, MAS, MRT, NUR, PNS, PSG, RSC, and RTA, that are not iHealth courses.

-(3) Student Activity Fee is charged to all credit courses, with no exceptions:
+(3) Student Activity Fee is charged to all credit courses, except for 100% online courses:

 (5) High Cost Course Fee is based upon the number of credits in selected courses.